 The road to farm succession can have many twists and turns.
 And every farm is unique, so it can be easy to lose your way in all the options, or to fall into somebody else’s cookie-cutter solution.

 Yet being true to your own business and family needs should always come first, as the Brousseau family from St. Paul, Alta., has learned.

 Ironically, once the Brousseaus stopped trying to force their family into a corporation that was being recommended as a way to make it easier for them to pass on the farm, their goals started becoming a lot more achievable.

 Nicole and Richard Brousseau started farming with Nicole’s parents 12 years ago, working on the farm on the weekends and buying their own dairy quota to expand the herd.
-The amount of quota was too small to support them, however, so the young couple had full-time jobs working with Vermilion College’s dairy herd.
+The amount of quota was too small to support them, however, so the young couple had full-time jobs working with Lakeland College’s Vermilion campus dairy herd.

 Not surprisingly, there was a lot of driving and living out of suitcases.

 A few years into this arrangement, an on-farm rental house became available, so they quit their jobs and moved home.
 The young family — now complete with small children — rented the home from Nikki’s parents, Bertrand and Yvonne Poulin, and Richard got a job in a nearby seed cleaning plant in St. Paul, with both of them helping on the farm.

 Like the majority of farms in Canada, the Poulins and the Brousseaus operated as sole proprietorships, although both businesses operated from the same farmyard.